 The strong negative feelings we experience in our waking lives can follow us into our dreams, especially when we try to suppress them.
 This is because our dreams help us work through our emotions and come to terms with them.

 Repressed feelings usually lead to recurring dreams.
 It's more beneficial to acknowledge your feelings, feel them and move on.
+You could follow certain steps to get over a crush to help you, or you could work to move on from your ex once and for all.

 Prioritize Your Mental Health